Slippy2k/REminiscence/docs/protection/flashback_protection_notes.md

 seg000:702E       mov _protection_screen2_input_flag, 0FFh
 ```

-However, if the symbols entered do not match after 3 tries, the game continues but patches the jump table opcod
+However, if the symbols entered do not match after 3 tries, the game continues but patches the opcode 0x82 table with a 'nop',
-with a 'nop', rendering the teleporter and taxi unsable.
+rendering the teleporter and taxi unsable.

 ```
 seg000:6D33       mov si, offset _pge_opcode_tbl